General Information

 In addition to full-time faculty, the Anderson College of Business and Computing makes use of adjunct faculty, independent study course instructors, and presenters who are working professionals representing various corporations, businesses, and organizations.
 All faculty hold a master’s or doctoral degree and bring academic theory and current professional experience to the learning environment.

-Academic Advising and Academic Success Coaches
+Academic Advising and Advisors

 Undergraduate Transfer Credit Approval